 Our school is a special place where teaching is good and some is outstanding.
 Staff are dedicated to providing pupils with exciting experiences which build on their interests and passion for learning.
 Pupils achieve well and make good progress.
 Standards are rapidly improving and the school is well-placed to move forwards (Ofsted, 2014).

 As a whole school, we have worked very hard to develop our vision for the future.
 Our vision for the curriculum integrates the school’s personalised approach with the expectations of the national curriculum 2014.
-Our inclusive curriculum, promotes eight characteristics of a successful learner: Perseverance, imagination, communication, reflection, adaptability, inquisitiveness, having principles and motivation.
-The curriculum is driven by enquiry, talk for learning and an essential need for spiritual and cultural appreciation.
+Our 'curious curriculum' is driven by enquiry and an aspiration for our children to be independent learners and thinkers.
+It promotes eight characteristics of a successful learner: Perseverance, imagination, communication, reflection, adaptability, inquisitiveness, having principles and motivation.
 Over arching themes take our pupils on an annual journey beginning with themselves and their locality to an appreciation of the wider world: Right and wrong, who we are, expressing ourselves, overcoming challenge, making a difference and sharing the planet.
 Within each theme key skills are developed as children create and refine their work, explore possibilities, evaluate their outcomes and present their findings.

 We value highly the partnership between home and school and encourage all parents to take an active part in the education of their children.
 The foundations for this partnership begin in our Nursery and we endeavour to build on these in the years which follow.
 We continue to develop our links with parents through Parent Forum; our vision being to have many more ‘open’ sessions in which parents can share in their child’s schooling.